Dentosal/rust_os/README.md

 # Dimension 7 - An operating system

-Dimension 7 is a simple x86-64 operating system written in Rust.
+Dimension 7 is an operating system microkernel written in Rust.
+It runs only on x86-64.
 It is in fairly early stage, and is developed by fearlessly breaking things, trying new stuff before older stubs are even working and most importantly experimenting with weird ideas.

 ## Development